volontario/volontario-server/README.md

 volontario API
 ==============

-* All responses are formatted as JSON.
+* All responses and request bodies are formatted as JSON.
 * To fetch resources, use GET.
-No authentication needed!
+Some resources may require Basic auth.
 * To add resources, you must use Basic auth.
 The fresh resources will be owned by the user you created.
 * To modify and delete resources, ensure you either own the resource directly or own the user that owns the resources.
 Then use Basic auth.
 * For Basic auth credentials, create a user (via `POST /users`).
+* Tests may be ran using `npm tests`.

 ### Notes on `PATCH`
 `PATCH` requests are formatted as specified in RFC6902.
 The only supported operation is `replace`.